How to check for ATOL protection

 - The online enquiry or booking facility doesn’t work

-- You’re asked to make a deposit payment only but are then offered a better deal later providing that you pay in full;
+- You’re asked to make a deposit payment only, but are then offered a better deal later if you pay in full

-- After an initial payment is made, the consumer is told the booking cost has increased;
+- After an initial payment is made, you’re told the booking cost has increased

-- You receive a document or e-mail referring to a reservation but which are not been issued by the airline or airline/s concerned.
+- You receive a document or e-mail referring to a flight reservation, but this has not been sent by the airline/s.

-We have been made aware that the following websites have falsely claimed to hold an ATOL or that holidays are ATOL protected when no such protection applies (as at June 2019)
+The following websites have falsely claimed to hold an ATOL or that their holidays are ATOL protected (list updated June 2019):